dhmcgrathnl/uahackathon/README.md

 Your solution will involve hardware, software, and cloud solution components.
 A simple curcuit will detect the presence of cars in parking spots in a model parking lot.
 The Raspberry Pi or Arduino will turn LED lights on or off based on the sensor data using a program you'll write.
 Then, with Blynk, you'll be able to see the parking lot status on your phone.
 Finally (if you get this far!) you'll use Alexa with Blynk to ask how many spots are available.

-## Hardware Set Up
+## Tasks

-You will choose to use either the Arduino micocontroller or the Raspberry Pi 0 mini computer as the 'brain' of your solution.
-If you are not sure which to choose, we recommend choosing the Raspberry Pi.

-### Raspberry Pi 0
+### Set up Raspberry Pi
+In the following step you're going to set up a Raspberry Pi Zero which will be the 'brains' of your solution.
+This will involve a few simple steps to copy and edit files onto an SD card that will then be inserted into the Raspberry Pi and booted.
+Once the Raspberry Pi boots you'll be able to log on to the Pi to start writing the program that will control the lights.

-For the below steps you will be writing in files on the root of a linux file system as interpreted by windows.
-Rasbian picks up these files when it boots.  **When editing these files, make sure you use 'lf' (Linux) line endings as opposed to 'crlf' (Windows) line endings**.
-If you don't have a code editor preference, we recommend you use [VS Code](https://code.visualstudio.com/), which shows you the line endings in a drop down in the bottom right-hand corner of the editor.
+For the steps below, when editing a file on the SD Card  **make sure you use 'lf' (Linux) line endings as opposed to 'crlf' (Windows) line endings**.
+We recommend you edit the files using [VS Code](https://code.visualstudio.com/), which shows you the line endings in a drop down in the bottom right-hand corner of the editor.
 Other editors have similar options.

 ![Image of VSCode](assets/vscode.png)
 Line ending option in VS Code

 #### Flashing the SD Card
+You are about to follow a link to instructions on setting up the SD card.
+Before you do that there are a couple of important things to note.
+First, be sure to select the **Rasbian Stretch Lite** download option.
+Secondly, use the sample wpa_supplicant.conf below instead of the what the page suggests.
+Get the actual values for ssid and password from your coach.

-Read the rest of the section before beginning (all the way down until the Arduino section) for important notes on the instructions.
-Follow the instructions on [this page](https://styxit.com/2017/03/14/headless-raspberry-setup.html) to get the OS loaded.
+Okay, now you can follow the instructions on [this page](https://styxit.com/2017/03/14/headless-raspberry-setup.html) to get the OS loaded.
+Just don't forget the notes! :)
-* When you are downloading the OS, choose **Rasbian Stretch Lite**.

-#### Configuring the Boot Partition
-* Per the article above, you will need to set up a wifi connection and place a marker file to start an ssh server.
-Here is a sample `wpa_supplicant.conf` file:
+Our sample `wpa_supplicant.conf` file:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev